 It was also during this period that the Master’s Academy moved to CCF Saint Francis, making it the center of CCF activities for all groups and ages.

-Vision towards a global CCF
+Vision toward a global CCF

 CCF Senior Pastor Peter Tan Chi may have the skills and organizational discipline that helped CCF become what it is, but the movement would have been short-lived without God’s anointing and provisions.

-Filipinos at the center of mission
+Filipinos at the center of the mission

 Behind all these was God’s providence in putting Pinoy OFWs and immigrants around the globe.
 With the advent of the internet, Christian Pinoys connect, mentor, and establish small groups and churches.